Last Updated: September 10, 2020

 Below is the current status of Country Day’s response to the coronavirus.
 Parents also may review additional information and resources on our Coronavirus (COVID-19) resources board in CavNET, our parent/student portal.

-As a Pre-Kindergarten through 12th grade school, our situation is different for each division and even within grade levels.
-Here is a summary of our current plans.
+As a Pre-Kindergarten through 12th grade school, our situation is different for each division and within grade levels in the division.

-Our Pre-K program falls under the jurisdiction of the California Department of Social Services Childcare Division and is not subject to the state’s new school reopening criteria for K-12 schools which currently requires remote learning for our county.
-Therefore, we are able to begin in-person classes for Pre-K beginning September 1.
+Our Pre-K program falls under the jurisdiction of the California Department of Social Services Childcare Division and is not subject to the state’s school reopening criteria for K-12 schools which currently requires remote learning for our county.
+Therefore, we began in-person classes for Pre-K on September 1.

 Currently there is no waiver process for grades 7-12.
-Once Sacramento County has been off the watch list for 14 consecutive days, only then may grades 7-12 return to campus for in-person learning, still adhering to the state’s guidelines for COVID-19.
+Once Sacramento County has been removed from Tier 1 (purple) status for 14 consecutive days, these grades will be permitted to return to campus for in-person learning, still adhering to the state’s guidelines for COVID-19.
+Until such time, 7th-12th grades will continue with remote learning.

 When in-person classes are permitted, Country Day plans to host classes on our campus for as many students as possible per day while taking appropriate health and safety precautions.
 We have created smaller student cohort groups, will be practicing physical distancing, wearing face coverings, and conducting enhanced cleaning of our campus.
 We also are limiting visitors to campus, have installed plexiglass barriers in reception areas, and members of our staff has been thoroughly trained in contact tracing.